SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ## Configuration

 ### Memory Consumption
-The memory that the AMS needs depends on the number of tenants, users and policy assignments in the application.
+The memory that `@sap/ams` needs depends on the number of tenants, users and policy assignments in the application.
 To approximately calculate the memory usage you can use the following formula:
 ````
 Memory(MB) = 6.54 + (AssignmentCount × 0.000117)